 Conducting a 1031 Exchange is a great way to defer tax liability on a sale of an investment property.
 I was strongly considering doing a 1031 Exchange after selling my San Francisco rental house in 2017 for $2,740,000 because I had bought it for only $1,520,000 in 2005.
+This post will go through the 1031 exchange rules so you can save on taxes.

-However, after much consideration, as you will learn in this post, I decided not to do a 1031 Exchange because the tax savings/deferment benefits did not outweigh my desire for:
+After much consideration, as you will learn in this post, I decided not to do a 1031 Exchange because the tax savings/deferment benefits did not outweigh my desire for:

 - Reducing investment risk exposure given the SF real estate market rose over 60% since 2012